Volvo S60 Cross Country Insurance Rates

 Rates are averaged for all Volvo S60 Cross Country models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Volvo S60 Cross Country Insurance
+How to Find Cheaper Volvo S60 Cross Country Insurance

-- Higher risk drivers with a DUI or reckless driving violation pay on average $1,690 more every year to buy Volvo S60 Cross Country insurance
+- High-risk drivers with multiple at-fault accidents pay an average of $1,610 more every year to insure a Volvo S60 Cross Country

 Rate Tables and Charts